 When it comes to the success of your company, an understanding of internal churn is just as important as external churn.
 Few businesses trust predicting customer churn based on gut feelings, and yet surprisingly, this is how most identify internal churn risk.
 If your business relies on skilled labor, knowing the probability of your employees leaving is vital to keeping your business running, should that be left to gut feelings?

 An organizations ability to adapt, react, and recover during a change is quite often a result of the leadership and management in place when that change occurs.
-Watch this video to learn more or contact one of our experts for more insight into predicting customer churn at [email protected]
+To learn more, contact one of our experts for more insight into predicting customer churn.